nextauthjs/next-auth/packages/docs/docs/getting-started/upgrade-to-v4.md

 CHANGE "user_id" "userId" varchar(191)
 ADD CONSTRAINT fk_user_id FOREIGN KEY (user_id) REFERENCES users(id)
 DROP COLUMN "access_token"
-DROP COLUMN "created_at"
+/* The following two timestamp columns have never been necessary for NextAuth.js to function, but can be kept if you want */ DROP COLUMN "created_at"
 DROP COLUMN "updated_at"

 /* VERIFICATION REQUESTS */
 ALTER TABLE verification_requests
 DROP COLUMN id
-DROP COLUMN "created_at"
+/* The following two timestamp columns have never been necessary for NextAuth.js to function, but can be kept if you want */ DROP COLUMN "created_at"
 DROP COLUMN "updated_at"
 ```